nitrictech/docs/docs/messaging.md

 Typically, retries occur when a subscriber doesn't respond successfully, like when unhandled exceptions occur.
 You'll want to make sure events aren't processed again by accident or partially processed, leaving your system in an unexpected state.

-Luckily, building atomic publishers and idempotent subscribers is enough to solve for this.
+Luckily, building atomic publishers and idempotent subscribers is enough to solve this.

 ### Atomic publishers